Can you claim disability benefits if you have diabetes?

 If you have either type 1 or type 2 diabetes, you may be eligible for certain benefits, depending on the extent to which your condition affects your life.

 It is rare for children under 12 to have eye problems linked to diabetes, so they are not included in the automatic diabetic screening programme on the NHS.
-However, it's still essential for children to have their eyes checked regularly and to do this, you can book an appointment with an optician or with your GP, who can help you access a specialist.
-All children and young people under 19 in full time education are entitled to free NHS eye tests
+However, it's still essential for children to have their eyes checked regularly.
+To do this, you can book an appointment with an optician or with your doctor, who can help you access a specialist.
+Children and young people under 16 - and those aged 16-18 in full time education - are entitled to free NHS eye tests.

 There are additional benefits available to those with diabetes related to disability and long-term health, such as if you need help or if you’re unable to work.
 Whether or not you’re eligible depends on factors like additional health issues and how much diabetes affects your day-to-day activities.